peteroupc/html3dutil/doc/tutorial-overview.md

 This page includes information on how to use the HTML 3D library, an overview of its features, and an example of a simple 3D-enabled Web page.

+NOTE: This section and the rest of this page will largely discuss the 2.0.0-beta2 version of the HTML 3D library, which differs considerably from the current release (version 1.5.1) of the library.
+(See the section "History" for more information.)

 <a id=Example></a>
 ## Example